Peter Holt: Early life and military career

 Holt is the great-grandson of Benjamin Holt, who developed the first practical track-type tractor in 1904.
 His family's history in San Antonio, Texas began in 1933, when his great-uncle, William K. Holt, moved to San Antonio to start a Caterpillar dealership.
 As he had no heirs, Bill invited B.D.
 Holt (Peter's father) to get involved in the business.
 In 1961, B.D.
 Holt moved to Corpus Christi, Texas and started his own Caterpillar dealership.

 Holt was born in Peoria, Illinois.
 He lived in San Antonio as a child before moving to Corpus Christi.
 After graduating high school in Corpus Christi, Holt went into the United States Army, serving two years, including a one-year tour of duty as an infantryman in Vietnam.
 He ended his military duty as a sergeant with a Silver Star, three Bronze Stars, and a Purple Heart.

 Early business career

 Upon leaving the army, Holt went to California, working for an investment banking house and became involved in a bar and restaurant business.
 Holt rejoined his father in 1983 to work in Corpus Christi at his Caterpillar dealership.
 Holt diversified the dealership's markets, growing it to its size today.
 In September 1987, Holt and his father purchased Holt Machinery Co. in San Antonio, reuniting the original Caterpillar dealership that his great-uncle started in 1933.
 Holt would in 2002 expand the company's Texas presence by purchasing Darr Equipment Company of Dallas, a Caterpillar dealer in the DFW Metroplex.
-Peter and his sister Corinna have shared the reins at Holt Cat since 2018.
+His son Peter John Holt and daughter Corinna Holt Richter have shared the reins at Holt Cat since 2018.